houseofkodai/houseofkodai.github.io/remark/one.md

 .left[
 ## digital transactions that are:

+1. recorded in a blockchain.

-1. issued online
+2. issued _online_.

-2. verified offline
+3. verified _offline_.
 ]

 ---